jan-kaczorowski/ln-job-scraper-with-google-sheets/README.md

-# LinkedIn Jobs Scraper
+# Universal Job Scraper

-A dockerized web scraper for LinkedIn job listings using Playwright and Node.js.
+A dockerized, modular web scraper for multiple job sites using Playwright and Node.js.
+Currently supports LinkedIn and HiringCafe, with an extensible architecture for adding more sites.
 Scrapes job postings, converts them to Markdown, and optionally sends data to Google Sheets.

 ## Features

+- 🌐 Multi-site support (LinkedIn, HiringCafe)
-- 🔍 Scrapes LinkedIn job listings based on keywords
+- 🔍 Flexible search by keywords and filters
 - 📝 Converts job descriptions to clean Markdown format
 - 🔐 Supports LinkedIn login for better access
 - 📊 Optional Google Sheets integration
 - 🐳 Fully dockerized for easy deployment
-- 🎯 Advanced filtering options (time range, work type, etc.)
+- 🎯 Site-specific filtering options
-- 🆔 Generates unique OfferIDs for tracking
+- 🆔 Generates unique OfferIDs per site (LN-xxx, HC-xxx)
+- 🔌 Extensible architecture for adding new sites

 ## Quick Start